- Users have reported that the Discord app keeps crashing on their computers for unknown reasons.

-Go to Discord’s official website afterward and redownload the desktop app from there.
-Once you’ve reinstalled Discord, log back into your account and check if the app would still crash on your computer.
+Go to Discord’s official website and re-download the desktop app from there.
+Once you’ve reinstalled Discord, log back into your account and check if the app still crashes on your computer.

 If the issue persists, visit Discord’s Help Center and contact their team to report the problem.